Lian-Cunanan/Cryptoro-BscCpe2-A/README.md

 This website can provide a real-time cryptocurrency visualization dashboard and offering live price charts and market data.
 Not only can you track the value of your favorite cryptocurrency’s moment by moment, but you can also convert them to various fiat currencies, like USD and PHP, for easy comparison.
 With live price charts and market information, this website allows you to stay informed and make informed decisions regarding your cryptocurrency investments.
 Furthermore, the platform fosters a collaborative environment through a built-in forum, facilitating valuable interaction and knowledge exchange between users.

+## Functionalities

+Landing Page
+•	Welcome Section
+Navigation Bar
+•	Provides seamless access to all sections of the website.
+Currency
+•	Real-time cryptocurrency data visualization.
+•	Live cryptocurrency converter to various fiat currencies.
+Login
+•	Secure access to the forum section.
+Forum
+•	Interactive platform for user engagement and discussions.
+About Us
+•	Brief introduction to our team and mission.
+Footer
+•	Social Media Links

 ## Features